CELL BUILDER REBUILD

 Configure the stack & sequester the queen

-Build the full hive stack with all four queen excluders and the Cloake Board in closed position.
-Locate and confine the queen to the lower deep box.
+Build the full hive stack with all five queen excluders and the Cloake board in closed position.
+Locate and confine the queen to the two lower medium boxes.
 Shake 15 frames of bees up into the upper deep cell builder box.

 Upper deep box frame contents (in order):